kbutz/itty-bitty-blog/posts/2026-01-15-building-claude-conductor.md

 6. **Run post-processing**:
    - Automatically detect and run relevant tests
    - Push branch only if tests pass
-   - Create GitLab merge request
+   - Create new pull request (if needed)
-   - Store MR URL in database
+   - Store PR URL in database
-7. **Handle review comments** when MR gets feedback
+7. **Handle review comments** when PR gets feedback
-8. **Free workspace** when MR is merged
+8. **Free workspace** when PR is merged

-All of this happens **automatically** - the system can run unattended for hours, working through your task queue.
+All of this happens **automatically** - the system can run unattended for hours, working through the task queue.

 ## Building It: The Journey